spacetelescope/jwst/docs/jwst/flatfield/main.rst

 - Apply the flat by dividing it into the science exposure SCI and ERR arrays.

-- Propagate the FLAT reference file DQ values into the science exposure DQ array using a bit-wise OR operation.
+- Propagate the FLAT reference file DQ values into the science exposure DQ array using a bitwise OR operation.

 Spectroscopic data in the form of MultiSlit data models are handled as follows: